vmware/container-service-extension/docs/cse3_1/CSE_CONFIG.md

 cse sample -o config.yaml
 ```

-The output of the command varies slightly depending on the target VCD server api
+The output of the command varies slightly depending on the target VCD server maximum api
-version that CSE will be using to talk to VCD (controlled by the flag -v).
+version that CSE is configured with.
+Only supported message bus type for api version
-Only supported message bus type for api version 33.0 and 34.0 is AMQP.
-For api
+33.0 and 34.0 is AMQP.
+For api version >= 35.0, the default message bus type is MQTT.
-version 35.0, the default message bus type is MQTT, but AMQP is supported too.
+For api version >= 36.0, MQTT enablement is must and AMQP is not supported by CSE.

 Edit this file to add values from your vCloud Director installation.
 The
 following example shows a file with sample values filled out.